CaelanStewart/Mathulator/README.md

 ```

 ## Install (executable)
-Follow the instructions for the cli install, then continue here.
+Follow the instructions for the cli install except Step 3, then continue here.

 ### Step 1: Install `electron-packager`
 Open your favourite command line application.